-Very honestly, I slept through the whole ferry ride because I was tired, badly sun burned and was done with the sea waves and sun for sometime.
+When I thought that I am done with the beach hopping and the next stop is going to be just another beach, Krabi Islands was standing only in front of me, ready to throw a surprise – on my face!
+Honestly, I slept through the whole ferry ride because I was tired, badly sunburned and was done with the sea waves and sun for some time.
 I decided to go inside the ferry and take a good afternoon nap.
 And when I woke up, I was approaching this amazing beach of Ao Nang.

 As I said, this side of Krabi came with extremely different kind of experiences.
-Evening at the Pop In hostel was great – meeting other hostelers over barbecue themed dinner.
-But I have to admit, people from European countries are very scared of Indian people – in general.
+Evening at the Pop In hostel was great – meeting other hostelers over barbecue-themed dinner.
+But I have to admit, people from European countries are terrified of Indian people – in general.
 We are infamous.
 Certainly!

 We went to explore the streets later in the evening.
 All the places in Thailand have these li’l cafes, just at the corner of the streets and finding them is just overwhelming!

 We bumped into this very amazingly cute cafe called Fin.
 It had the perfect vibe for a holiday evening.
 Semi-open, at one corner of the street, and dimly lit with live music.
 I couldn’t have asked for anything more!

 It is always a good idea to try these cafes because they will offer the best of the local food.
 I had this opportunity to have freshly caught and grilled red snapper with lemongrass.
 It is traditionally savored with rice noodles and iceberg lettuce.
 And that is exactly what I did!